-What Every Importer Should Know About the Tariff Refund Process in 2025
+What Every Importer Should Know About the Tariff Refund Process in 2026

 Tariffs have become a significant cost factor for US importers in recent years.
 From punitive trade-war levies to routine customs duties, these charges can easily add up to millions of dollars.
 The good news is that tariffs are not always a one-way payment.
 Under the right circumstances, importers can get some of that money back.
 In fact, US companies pay over $100 billion in import duties each year, yet only a small fraction is ever reclaimed, leaving an estimated $50 billion in eligible duty refunds unclaimed annually.
 Many importers are potentially leaving money on the table, underscoring why it’s so important to understand the tariff refund process.

-Are Tariffs Refundable for US Importers in 2025?
+Are Tariffs Refundable for US Importers in 2026?

 Yes: in many cases US importers can get refunds on tariffs, but it’s not automatic or universal.
 Whether or not a tariff is refundable depends on the context and programs available.
 One major avenue is the duty drawback program, which allows companies to recover up to 99% of the import duties they paid as long as the goods are later exported or used in making exported products.
 Customs duties can also be refundable if, for instance, you imported goods and then re-exported them, or if you overpaid due to a classification error or missed trade agreement benefit.

 It’s important to note that refunds won’t happen automatically just because a tariff policy changes or expires.
 Importers must actively apply for refunds through US Customs and Border Protection (CBP) procedures.
-In 2025, this issue is especially topical as thousands of importers have been seeking refunds on certain Trump-era tariffs through lawsuits and administrative claims.
+This issue is especially topical today, as thousands of importers have been seeking refunds on certain Trump-era tariffs through lawsuits and administrative claims.
 The US government acknowledged the possibility of massive refunds: the Treasury Secretary indicated that if certain contested tariffs were struck down by the courts, roughly half of the tariff revenue might have to be paid back, potentially tens of billions of dollars in refunds.
 That scenario is still playing out, but the bottom line is that tariffs are not necessarily a permanent expense.
 With knowledge and effort, importers have opportunities to recoup some of those costs.

 Understanding How Tariff Refunds Work and Who Qualifies